 The Blue Coat School is rather unique in that whilst it is no longer a boarding school, the School does have its own Chaplain and Chaplaincy.
-Chaplain, Ruth Elphinston, herself a former pupil, is a much loved and pivotal figure in school life.
+Lay Chaplain, Ruth Elphinston, herself a former pupil, was in post for the last 13 years until her retirement in December 2018.
+We look forward to welcoming Mrs Becky Drake as Chaplain from Easter 2019 and we are sure that, she too, will soon become a much loved and pivotal figure in school life.

 Snuggled amongst the classrooms you will find The Lighthouse, a warm, calm safe place where Chaplain can be found.
 Pupils (and staff) are welcome to drop in at any time to chat about the good the bad and the ugly in life!
 At The Blue Coat School, pastoral care is achieved through team work.
 The Chaplaincy plays its own unique role in supporting children, staff and parents.